Theories of Pashtun origin

 The Pashtun people are classified as an Iranian ethnic group.
-They are indigenous to southern Afghanistan and western Pakistan.
+They are indigenous to southern Afghanistan and northwestern Pakistan.
 Although a number of theories attempting to explain their ethnogenesis have been put forward, the exact origin of the Pashtun tribes is acknowledged as being obscure.
 Modern scholars have suggested that a common and singular origin is highly unlikely due to the Pashtuns' historical existence as a tribal confederation, and there is, in fact, no evidence attesting such an origin for the ethnicity.
 The early ancestors of modern-day Pashtuns may have belonged to the old Iranian tribes that spread throughout the easternmost Iranian plateau.

 Diverse origin

 Most modern scholars believe that the Pashtuns do not have a common and singular origin.
-Although the Pashtuns nowadays constitute a clear ethnic group with their own language and culture, there is no evidence whatsoever that all modern Pashtuns share the same ethnic origin.
-In fact it is highly unlikely.
-Likely the foundational population were of eastern Iranian origin and later mixed with various other groups which they came into contact with in the region over time.
+Although the Pashtuns nowadays constitute a clear ethnic group with their own language and culture, there is no clear evidence that all modern Pashtuns share the same ethnic origin.
+Likely, the foundational population were of eastern Iranian origin and later mixed with various other groups which they came into contact with in the region over time.